• Skip to primary navigation

 Jump to Recipe

-Mint Simple Syrup with Strawberries and Apricots is a delightful light dessert for spring or summer.
-On its own or over ice cream, it's absolutely delicious!minty strawberries and spricots over vanilla ice cream in white bowl
+This Strawberry Apricot Dessert is made extra special with Mint Simple Syrup.
+It's a delightful light dessert for spring or summer.
+On its own or over ice cream, it's absolutely delicious!

-What is Mint Simple Syrup?
+What is (Mint) Simple Syrup?

 • Simple syrup is a mixture of equal parts sugar and water.
 To make this mint version, fresh mint leaves are added.
 (This recipe is slightly lighter with two parts water and one part sugar.)